rehierl/node-tree-outliner/3-basic-design/3-7-0-design-x.md

 sections is `(s0,s1,s2,s3,s4,s6,s7)` (`s5` does not exist because `n5` is no longer a sectioning node).

-As before, the exit event of `n5` has to close all remaining open inner sections.
+Similar to before, the exit event of `n5` has to close all remaining open inner sections.
 Consequently, and after `n5`'s exit event, the list of sections will be `(s0,s1,s2,s3,s4)`.

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
 The list of sections will be extended by a new section, if the next node event results in opening a new section.

-However, that new section will always appear at the end of the list (i.e. not an arbitrary position).
+Note that new section will always appear at the end of the list (i.e. not at an arbitrary position).
 That is, because the new section will be a subsection to all sections in the previous listing (formal perspective).

 Note that any sectioning node can only declare a single new section.
 That is, no node event will extend the list of sections by more than one section.

 **CLARIFICATION**
 The list of sections will be reduced by one or more sections, if the next node event results in closing the corresponding sections.

 Note that all of these sections will always be removed from the end of the list (i.e. not from an arbitrary position).
 That is, because no subsection can remain open if its parent section has to be closed.
 Note that this is a mere consequence of "the parent container of a subsection never is an ancestor of its parent section's parent container".

 **CLARIFICATION**
 If multiple sections need to be closed during the same node event, then those